 After an hour and half of this, the check arrives.
 And Granddad A won’t hear of Grandad B paying for this, because he is a man and he can buy his own brunch, and Granddad B feels exactly the same way.
 But they can both agree that Henry isn’t paying, he’s a sweet kid, but really.
 And he just bought his wife that ridiculous diamond thing for Mother’s Day, like a complete novice. (“It’s more of an Anniversary gift, really,” Gladys will say when she and her husband are finally driving home).
 And Alice can’t believe that Henry is going to let her father foot the bill again.

 No matter who signs off on that tip line, it’s never good.

 Unlike Thanksgiving, Passover, or Christmas when families get together to break bread and get on one another’s nerves, on this particular family holiday most families do it in public.
 The worst part is that there is no way to prepare for it.
 The restaurant staff is in the same position, many times, as poor Henry….. the position where it feels like nothing you do will be right.

 Is every table like this?
 No. But they all have the potential to be like this.
-And it can be pretty entertaining if you know what you are getting into.
+It can be pretty entertaining if you know what you are getting into.

-You just soldier through it with a smile, put every sauce on the side, and comfort yourself with the knowledge that all of the politicking at table number 20 has nothing whatsoever to do with you while you wait for everyone to be finished so you can dig into the leftover french toast in the kitchen.
+You soldier through it with a smile, put every sauce on the side, and comfort yourself with the knowledge that all of the politickings at table number 20 have nothing whatsoever to do with you while you wait for everyone to be finished so you can dig into the leftover french toast in the kitchen.

 For more on the pains that go into making a memorable brunch, check out the ‘Kitchen Confidential’ take on it….